 The transferability of credits you earn at California Career School is at the complete discretion of an institution to which you may seek to transfer.
+California Career School has not entered into an articulation or transfer agreement with any other educational institutions.
 Acceptance of the certificate you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.
 If the certificates that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason you should make certain that your attendance at this institution will meet your educational goals.
 This may include contacting an institution to which you make seek to transfer after attending California Career School to determine if your certificate will transfer.

 Applicants who have previous training or related work experience may be given credit in course time and expense.
 Evidence of previous training or related work experience must be presented at the time of the applicant's enrollment.
-Credit will be granted at the discretion of the School Director.
+Transfer credit from other schools or related work experience credit will be granted at the discretion of the School Director.